KCRP Logo

 Tom Shelley

 The Medway Valley Line which runs between Tonbridge and Strood via Maidstone West.
-This has 14 stations.
-These are:

 Strood, Halling, Cuxton, Snodland, New Hythe, Aylesford, Maidstone Barracks, Maidstone West.
-East Farleigh, Wateringbury, Yalding, Beltring, Paddock Wood and Tonbridge.
+East Farleigh, Wateringbury, Yalding, Beltring, Paddock Wood, and Tonbridge.

 Kent Downs Line